python/cpython/Doc/library/string.rst

    precision: `integer`
    type: "b" | "c" | "d" | "e" | "E" | "f" | "F" | "g" | "G" | "n" | "o" | "s" | "x" | "X" | "%"

-The *fill* character can be any character other than '}' (which signifies the end of the field).
-The presence of a fill character is signaled by the *next* character, which must be one of the alignment options.
+The *fill* character can be any character other than '{' or '}'.
+The presence of a fill character is signaled by the character following it, which must be one of the alignment options.
 If the second character of *format_spec* is not a valid alignment option, then it is assumed that both the fill character and the alignment option are absent.

 The meaning of the various alignment options is as follows: